lekanh/lekanh.github.io/projects/project-2.md

 date: 2017-12-15
 labels:
   - C
-summary: A remake of the game Battleship I did with my group members in EE160.
+summary: EE160 Final project.
+A remake of the game Battleship I did with my group members.
 ---